vikas-lamba/obs-scrum/README.md

 ## Meeting Templates

 In the in the [meeting-templates folder](https://github.com/openSUSE/obs-scrum/tree/master/meeting-templates) you can find some `txt` files.
 Those files explain what all the scrum meetings we have are about and where they take place.
+They are also used as templates for creating new appointments.